zhufuyi/sponge_doc/en/learn-about-sponge.md

 ### 🏷Microservices Framework

-The microservices code framework created by sponge is depicted in the following diagram.
-It represents a typical microservices architecture with a layered structure.
-This framework offers high performance, scalability, and includes commonly used service governance functionalities.
-It can easily replace or add your own service governance features.
+Sponge is essentially a microservice framework that includes code generation capabilities.
+The microservice framework is shown in the following figure, which is a typical microservice hierarchical structure, with high performance, high scalability, contains commonly used service governance features, you can easily replace or add their own service governance features.

 ![microservices-framework](assets/images/microservices-framework.png)
 <p align="center">Microservices Framework Diagram</p>